hassansaei/VNtyper/README.md

 # Go to the directory that you downloaded the source code
 cd VNtyper
 ```
-The following command will donwload and install all prerequestics:
+The following command will automatically download and install all prerequisites:
 ```bashscrip
 chmod u+x install_prerequisites.sh
 bash install_prerequisites.sh or ./install_prerequisites.sh